IndiraPro/HasuraInternshipW1/Readme.md

 Python Flask Study
 This Repository is helpful for learning Python-Flask, NodeJs-Express.

-The programs are developed as part pf Hasura Internship 2017 InternshipWeek1.py contains python-flask routers for various exercises mentioned below.
+The programs are developed as part of Hasura Internship 2017 InternshipWeek1.py contains python-flask routers for various exercises mentioned below.

 Development Environment